klaus4772/gaeb4linux/README.md

 Features
 Load and parse GAEB XML files
 View GAEB structures in a modern Vaadin UI
-Communicate with BaseX XML database via REST
-Modular design prepared for multi-user collaboration Open Source under the Mozilla Public License 2.0 (MPL 2.0)
+Communicate with an XML database (BaseX or eXist-db) via REST Modular design prepared for multi-user collaboration Open Source under the Mozilla Public License 2.0 (MPL 2.0)